Age of Insanity

 Hang on to your life, or whatever that is left.

-From June to October this year, 5 officers from my department have either resigned, transferred out, etc. A few days ago, 2 more officers have tendered their resignation.
+From June to October this year, 5 officers from my department have either resigned or being transferred out.
+A few days ago, 2 more officers have tendered their resignation.
 In all, more than 40% of the original strength has left without any replacement.
 The management has been asking the remaining officers to hang on and assured us that help is on its way.
 Unfortunately, they told us the same thing back in June.

 Out of frustration, I made the above poster this morning and pinned it on my workstation.
-I am not sure what the management will think of my creation but I really don’t give a damn.
-Rather than having posters with clichéd posters such as ‘Be Positive’, ‘Don’t Worry, Be Happy!’ blah, blah, blah, I prefer straight-to-your-face ones.
-So guys, any good lines for my new posters? :)
+I am not sure what the management will think of it but I really don’t give a damn.
+I am quite sick of those feel-good posters such as ‘Be Positive’, ‘Don’t Worry, Be Happy!’ blah, blah, blah.

 Thursday, August 28, 2008